uncw office of

 support to cover living expenses.
 Exchange students must show that they

-can cover the estimated expenses of $7129 per semester.
+can cover the estimated living expenses of $7235 per semester.
+Study Abroad students (paying tuition) must show they can afford an estimated tuition and living expenses of $16,614 per semester.
 Consult the fee schedule (PDF) for more information.
 Proof of financial support can be any of the following:

 - A copy of your bank account summary showing access to the required funds